 - Access to advanced clinical trials

-Baylor University Medical Center at Dallas is ranked No. 29 nationally in 2016 for Gastroenterology & GI Surgery by US News & World Reports
+Baylor University Medical Center is ranked No. 29 nationally in 2016 for Gastroenterology & GI Surgery by US News & World Reports

 Effective IBD Care: Out of Adolescence into Adulthood